saul/cvar-unhide-s2/cvarlist.md

 engine_no_focus_sleep_vconsole_suppress | devonly | Default: true<br>When VConsole is in the foreground, don't trigger engine_no_focus_sleep behavior
 engine_ostype | devonly | Default: <br>OS type the engine is running on.
 engine_platform_name_extended | devonly | Default: <br>Platform the engine is running on.
-engine_render_only | devonly | Default: false<br>
+engine_relaunch_app_before_exiting | hidden, release | Default: false<br>Use this to tell Steam to relaunch the app right after existing engine_render_only | devonly | Default: false<br>
 engine_rendersystem_init | devonly | Default: <br>Rendersystem option requested (changing this does not change the rendersystem). engine_rendersystem_shader_model | devonly | Default: 0<br>Rendersystem shader model in use (changing this does not change the shader model).